-I wanted to reference her dance training, her cabaret and Victorian numbers from her burlesque revue days.
-She and Madeline Kahn had so much in common as performers, and yet you only see a glimpse of it in “Bride of Frankenstein.”
-She plays Mary Shelley as well, in the “Bride” prologue.
-Shelley calls her “an angel”, and the devil is the corner of her mouth as she smirks, “You think so.”
+I wanted to reference Elsa’s dance training, the cabaret and Victorian numbers from her burlesque revue days.
+Elsa and Madeline Kahn had so much in common as performers, and yet you only see a glimpse of it in “Bride of Frankenstein.”
+Elsa plays Mary Shelley as well, at the very beginning of “Bride”.
+Percy Shelley calls her “an angel”, and the devil is the corner of her mouth as she smirks, “You think so.”

 I always had the idea I’d do a custom outfit for my Sideshow Bride, something sassy and exciting.

 I got stuff from model horse tack suppliers Rio Rondo (boy, don’t try to load that site on your phone!) and BJD clothing-making suppliers all over the world.

 I got amazing tiny silver leather trim from a handbag company in Los Angeles.
 I saved every bit of ribbon from every bag of fancy cookies, every inch of silver elastic from a dress tag, for my Snow Queen project (reveal next year!).
 For my mermaid doll and my corsetcustomizingprojects I got a zillion different kinds and sizes of Swarovski crystals, beads, sequins and chains.